libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

+-Added Experimental Oobabooga only Aethersearch.
+Still needs alot of work.

 -Oobabooga Chatbot prompts have been better finetuned and it performs much better.

 -Added Experimental Oobabooga Version of the webscrape tool.
 As of now only the webscrape and search use the Oobabooga api, chatbot part still uses Open Ai.